Top of the page

 Call your doctor if you have:

-Most men will have some discomfort in their prostate (prostatitis) at some time during their lives.
-If you do not have a fever and chills or extreme pain, you may try home treatment for a few weeks.
+It's common to have some discomfort in your prostate (prostatitis) at some time during your life.
+If you don't have a fever and chills or extreme pain, you may try home treatment for a few weeks.
 Take non-prescription pain medicines, such as aspirin, ibuprofen, or acetaminophen, to relieve pain.
 But if your urinary symptoms and pain continue, be sure to see a doctor.

 If your doctor suspects that you have prostatitis, he or she will begin with a complete medical history and physical examination.
 The type of prostatitis that you have cannot be determined solely from your history and symptoms.
 Your doctor will do tests to find out the cause of your prostatitis.